 - Make it fun: songs, stories and dances with actions make your little one’s world go round.
 So incorporate it into their toothbrushing routine!
 You can get creative or find some inspiring videos online to get you started.

-- Let them choose: we’re not saying go wild, but offering your toddler a small selection of toothbrushes to choose from will let them feel more invested in looking after their teeth.
+- Let them choose: we’re not saying go wild, but offering your little one a small selection of toothbrushes for toddlers to choose from will let them feel more invested in looking after their teeth.

 - Share the experience: do you know who your little one looks up to the most?
 You’ve guessed it; it’s you!
-Letting them brush your , to them mirroring your actions ensures you share the toothbrushing experience together.
+Letting them see you brush yours will encourage them to mirror your actions!
+You can share the toothbrushing experience together.

-- Favourite toy: Your little one loves to play.
+Favourite toy: Your little one loves to play.
 Having a special toothbrush for their favourite toy will help them see how vital toothbrushing is.
+Our WildOnes Kids electric toothbrush collection features a range of different animal characters, so your child can pick the one that suits them best!
+Featuring flashing lights and a two minute toothbrush timer, your child will love brushing their teeth in no time!

 When your child has two teeth together, you can start flossing alongside brushing.
 Now don’t get me wrong; the idea of giving my little girl an infinite piece of floss is definitely not appealing.

-Enter her favourite toothbrush, which just so happens to be a FlossBrush.
-All the flossing action comes from the longer bristles, which get in betweent the teeth, while the short ones take care of the surface areas.
+Enter her favourite toothbrush, which just so happens to be a FlossBrush bristles toothbrush.
+All the flossing action comes from the longer bristles, which get in between the teeth, while the short ones take care of the surface areas.

 Twenty milk teeth make up your little one’s complete set of gnashers.
 After all the troubled nights of teething and toddler tantrums, you have made it to the childhood stage.
 Life as we know it will never be the same.